 Rep. Dean believes in treating everyone with decency — and that doing so can help us develop a more honest, respectful, and inclusive political system.

-During her first week in Congress, Rep. Dean cosponsored H.R.
-1, the For the People Act, which has passed the House.
+During her first week in Congress, Rep. Dean co sponsored H.R.
+1, the For the People Act, which passed in the House.
 H.R.
 1 would expand opportunities for voting, tamp down on dark money, fight back against gerrymandering, and tighten ethics rules for government employees.
-Along with Senator Bob Casey, Rep. Dean also introduced H.R.
-2950, the Know Conflicts Act, which would provide a clearinghouse for information about financial conflicts of interest faced by the President.
+This Congress, House Democrats have led the way in reintroducing and once again passing the For the People Act to stop voter attempts at voter suppression in individual states.

-More broadly, Rep. Dean prizes good governance – and works hard to ensure that government operates fairly, efficiently and effectively.
+More broadly, Rep. Dean prizes good governance — and works hard to ensure that the government operates fairly, efficiently and effectively, especially for the most vulnerable among us.

 More on Ethics and Good Government